Virginia Tech® home

 Communications Plan

-If you are separated and unable to get in touch with other members of your family, each member should have the same contact out-of-state.
+If you are separated and unable to contact other members of your family, each member should have the same contact out-of-state.
 Fill out the card provided in this factsheet and give copies to all family members.

 Identify: